talut/rn-secure-storage/README.md

 Secure Storage for React Native (Android & iOS) - Keychain & Keystore

-### With v3, this package's IOS part rewrote with Swift.

 **[Go to F.A.Q for more information.](#faq)**

-### IOS

-RNSecureStorage is using Keychain for secure storing with Swift.

-### Android

-Under API 23 RNSecureStorage is using

-Above API 23 RNSecureStorage is using

 ## Getting Started